-Business should know how to solve disputes by validating the claim and authorizing the deduction; this can reduce the overdue balance and improve cash flow, and solves customer disputes faster
+Businesses should know how to solve disputes by validating the claim and authorizing the deduction; this can reduce the overdue balance, improve cash flow, and solve customer disputes faster.

 - Customer engagement

-Businesses should offer customers multiple payment choices, including credit card, PayPal, or invoice-based billing.
+Businesses should offer customers multiple payment methods, including credit card, PayPal, or invoice-based billing.